 Studying innovation will lead you being equipped with our current philosophy and focus being:

-- Utilising experiential learning as means of developing innovation skills
+- Utilising experiential learning as a means of developing innovation skills

 - Developing a thoughtful action orientation among students